paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 {: refdef}

-Deckset's export to PDF functionality is great, and I find that the PDF slides _actually_ reflect how the slides look when viewed in the application.
+Deckset's export to PDF functionality is great, and I find that the PDF slides _actually_ reflect how the slides looked when viewed in the application.
 In my experience, this is not always the case with other applications, which is why I _always_ export a PDF copy of the deck and [commit][git-commit] it along with the original Markdown file.